 Dr. Michael W Deem is a world-renowned scientist.
 He is currently a venture capitalist and CEO.
 He was previously an Entrepreneur in Residence at Khosla Ventures.
 From 2002 to 2020, he was at Rice University, known for his contributions to protein evolution, vaccine design, and nanoporous materials.
 He received his Bachelor of Science in Chemical Engineering from Caltech in 1991.
 Michael Deem obtained his Ph.D. in Chemical Engineering in 1994 from the University of California, Berkeley.
 He has held postdoctoral positions at Harvard University, before joining UCLA in 1996 as an Assistant Professor of Chemical Engineering.
 Dr. Deem went on to join Rice University in 2002 as the John W Cox professor of Bioengineering and Physics & Astronomy.

 Aside from his academic endeavors, Dr. Deem is also known for his love of Taekwondo.
-Taekwondo is a popular and diverse Korean martial art that has evolved over time, with three major bodies governing the sport: the World Taekwondo Federation (WTF), International Taekwondo federation (ITF) and American Taekwondoa Association (ATA).
+Taekwondo is a popular and diverse Korean martial art that has evolved over time, with three major bodies governing the sport: the World Taekwondo Federation (WTF), International Taekwondo federation (ITF) and American Taekwondo Association (ATA).
 While they all share similarities in how it began with origins from Korea in the 1940’s, but there are vast differences between them in how they operate, with differences stemming from their tendencies, approach, rules, patterns and forms.
+Both the black belt forms and the color belt forms differ between styles.

-While World Taekwondo is renowned for its involvement in international competitions, primarily Olympics, the International Federation emphasizes on traditional Taekwondo approach developed by General Choi, while the American Association (ATA), which is a blend of both WT and ITF, focuses more towards overall development and growth of the practitioner instead.
+While World Taekwondo is renowned for its involvement in international competitions, primarily Olympics, the International Federation emphasizes on traditional Taekwondo approach developed by General Choi, while the American Association (ATA), which is a blend of both WT and ITF, focuses more on overall development and growth of the practitioner instead.
+In the United States, all three styles are common, and martial artists have many choices for taekwondo schools.
+There are other schools as well, such as the World Tang Soo Do Association.

 World Taekwondo is viewed as a more commercial taekwondo style in nature compared to ITF-style taekwondo and ATA Taekwondo.
-Focusing more on a body score, WT is more quick and tactical, whereas ITF and ATA are more defense-based and traditional, with ITF carrying more of the traditional beliefs.
+Focusing more on a body score, WT is quicker and more tactical, whereas ITF and ATA are more defense-based and traditional, with ITF carrying more of the traditional beliefs.

 World Taekwondo, or Olympic Taekwondo